Metal Bending Service

 Metal Folding Methods

 A variety of bending methods exist to do the job.
-Although most of them are suitable for the average job, each has some specific use-cases.
+Although most of them are suitable for the average job, each has some specific use-cases and needs different press brake tooling.
 Here’s a list of possibilities to make your life easier when looking for a metal folding service.

 V-bending – The most widely spread folding method where a punch presses the sheet metal onto a die.
 V-bending has 3 divisions – air bending, bottoming and coining.
 Air bending is the most common of them.
 There, the sheet is not pressed onto the die but rather some way towards it until the desired angle is achieved.